RWE shuts Neurath coal plant but will conserve for potential operation - NewsBreak

 RWE shuts Neurath coal plant but will conserve for potential operation

-FRANKFURT (Reuters) - German utility company RWE said on Thursday it planned to decommission the Neurath brown coal-fired power generation plant on April 1 as agreed under the country’s coal exit programme.
+FRANKFURT, March 31 (Reuters) - German utility company RWE (RWEG.DE) said on Thursday it planned to decommission the Neurath brown coal-fired power generation plant on April 1 as agreed under the country's coal exit programme.

 "The company will for now not implement measures that would threaten a recommissioning, for the eventuality that the government decides the plant is temporarily still needed to ensure security of supply," it said in a statement.